quantcdn/terraform-provider-quant/docs/resources/crawler.md

 - `urls` - (Required) The URLs to apply the crawler to.
 - `browser_mode` - (Required) Whether to use browser mode.
 - `exclude` - (Required) The URLs to exclude from the crawler.
+- `force_refresh` - (Optional) Forces a refresh of the crawler when changed.
+Set to any value (e.g., timestamp) to trigger an update.